Yihe-Harry/DSA3101-Group-Project/A1 API/README.md

 # Running app.py
 ## This section contains instructions on how to run app.py

-1.&nbsp; Ensure that your Python version is at least 3.XX (will check later).
+1.&nbsp; Ensure that your Python version is at least 3.9.
 You can check your Python version by running:

 ```
 python --version